 Many thanks, once again, to Michael for his time and effort participating in this article.
 It has already been a massively popular post and I’m glad so many have been able to read these insights.

 This was the first of many fascinating interviews I will be publishing in this insights series over the coming weeks and months.
 I will be covering the perspectives of more designers, practitioners, academics, bloggers, journalists and other visual thinkers to create a greater understanding and appreciation of the challenges, approaches and solutions that exist amongst the visualisation field’s ‘cast and crew’.
-If you’ve not already done so, there are many ways of consuming and receiving updates of each new post:

 Finally, for those interested in learning more about the technical and design tactics behind producing visualisation work, there is another useful article here about the New York Times’ methodology for producing match analysis graphics like the one below.
 You’ll notice the timeline approach Michael took to display his data was also a small feature of this analysis, in this case just showing shots and goals.